Ryan Seacrest: Early work

 In 1993, Seacrest hosted the first season of ESPN's Radical Outdoor Challenge.
-He also hosted three kids' game shows, Gladiators 2000 from 1994 to 1996 (a spinoff of the television show, American Gladiators), Wild Animal Games in 1995, and Click in 1997.
+He also hosted three children's game shows, Gladiators 2000 from 1994 to 1996 (a spin-off of the television show, American Gladiators), Wild Animal Games in 1995, and Click in 1997.
 He appeared as the host of the fictional game show Lover's Lane on Beverly Hills, 90210 in "The Final Proof".
-In the fall and winter of 2000, he was the host of The NBC Saturday Night Movie.
+In the fall and winter of 2000, he was the host of the NBC Saturday Night Movie.
 During commercial breaks he offered trivia on the film and a chance to win prizes by answering online on NBCi.
 In 2001, he hosted a reality television program, Ultimate Revenge, where elaborate practical jokes were played on family and friends instigated by their own relatives and friends.
 It was shown on TNN from 2001 to 2003.

 American Idol

 In 2002, Seacrest accepted the position as co-host of a new Fox reality television series American Idol with comedian Brian Dunkleman.
-The following year he became the sole host.
+The following year he became the sole host after Dunkleman resigned.
 The show increased in popularity and was seen by some 26 million viewers weekly; Seacrest became recognizable around the world.
 In 2003, he hosted the spin-off show, American Juniors.
 In July 2009, he signed a deal with CKX for $45 million to continue to host American Idol which made him the highest paid reality television host at the time.
-In April 2012, he signed a two-year $30 million deal to stay on as host of American Idol.
+In April 2012, he signed a two-year $30 million deal to continue as host of American Idol.
 In May 2014, Deadline Hollywood reported that he had signed a one-year deal with the option of signing for another year.
-He remained host of the series until the end of its run in April 2016.
+He remained host of the series until the end of its original run in April 2016.
 The following May, it was announced that ABC had won a multi-network bidding war for the rights to the show.
-On July 20, 2017, he announced on Live with Kelly & Ryan that he would be the host of an Idol reboot.
+On July 20, 2017, he announced on Live with Kelly and Ryan that he would be the host of an Idol revival.
 His initial multi-year deal was reported to be worth over $10 million.